creepycheese/creepycheese.github.io/_posts/2018-04-03-utilizing-fix-protocol-with-quickfixj-and-jruby.md

 # Utilizing FIX Protocol with Ruby and QuickfixJ.
 ## Fix protocol overview.
 FIX Protocol stands for Financial Information eXchange Protocol.
 It is commonly used for currency and stock trading.
-To perform Fix protocol messages exchange you need to create session: establish persistent tcp connection between client and broker.
+To perform Fix protocol messages exchange you need to create a session: establish the persistent tcp connection between the client and a broker.
 There can be many TCP connections(sessions).
 Each for the predefined type of messages/information(For example, My broker can define one session and end-point for fetching prices and another for buying/selling).
-Or maybe you want to connect to many serves/markets with single app.
+Or maybe you want to connect to many serves/markets with the single app.

 Message format is dead simple and looks something like(%- stands for interpolation):
 `%TAG=%VALUE%DELIMETER`